 Today, we’re going to focus on one of the most common misconceptions we come into contact with small-to-medium enterprises: Microservices vs API.

 In this guide, we’ll equip you with the knowledge of what an API is and what microservices are.
 Then we’ll talk about how the two terms work together and differ.

-API, or A pplication P rogramming I nterface, comes in many forms.
-When someone says "API," they can be talking about anything from a private API to a public API, or a SOAP API to a RESTful API.
-Are you beginning to understand why so many people get these confused?
+API is short for Application Programming Interface, and comes in many forms.
+When someone says “API,” they can be talking about anything from a private API to a public API, or a SOAP API to a RESTful API.
+(Are you beginning to understand why so many people get these confused?)

 Fundamentally, an API allows two pieces of software to send messages and data back and forth in a structured way, without the need for human intervention or manual data entry.
-Often times, when we talk about integration of software, we use API’s to allow these pieces of software to communicate.
+Oftentimes, when we talk about the integration of software, we use APIs to allow these pieces of software to communicate.

-To make this guide easier to follow, we'll talk about the API most used in the context of REST API’s and how they are used in microservice architecture.
+To make this guide easier to follow, we’ll talk about the API most used in the context of REST APIs and how they are used in microservice architectures.

-When people talk about a REST API (Representational State Transfer) or a RESTful API, they are referring to a specific style of API.
-A REST API provides a stateless messaging pathway between applications.
-This architecture requires that each message passed between applications is entirely self contained.
+When people talk about a REST API (R_e_presentational State Transfer) or a RESTful API, they’re referring to a specific style of API.
+A REST API provides a stateless messaging pathway between apps.
+This architecture requires each message passed between apps to be entirely self-contained.

-Another way to think about it is that an API is a way for your application to communicate with an external service, like Google Maps or Twitter, through a set of commands and clearly defined methods.
-This allows you to seamlessly add specific functions that others created for your application or software.
+Another way to think about REST APIs is as a way for your app to communicate with an external service, like Google Maps or Twitter.
+Through a set of commands and clearly defined methods, APIs allow you to seamlessly add specific functions that others created for your application or software.

 What allows the power socket to interact with the lamp is the power cord.
-An API is an applications's power cord.
-It's the connecting part that allows the application to receive the data and messages it needs to work correctly.
+An API is an application’s power cord.
+It’s the connecting part that allows the app to receive the data and messages it needs to work correctly.